2

 “Looks, hmm...”

-“I think that they’re a bit too tall.”
+“I think they were a bit too tall.”

 “Eh?”

-“Your choices so far have all been taller than me, Oba-sama… So you picked them for their height, right?”
+“Your choices so far have all been taller than me... so you picked them for their height, didn't you, Oba-sama?”

-“If I had a choice, then it’s fine if they’re not that big… is how I feel.”
+“If I had a choice, then it’s fine if they’re not that large... that's how I feel.”

 “Huh…?!
 Really?”

 Mora looked at Terra in surprise, the younger woman's face 15 centimeters above hers.
-Terra opened her arms with a bitter smile and almost two meters separated the tips of her right fingers from the tips of the left.
+Terra opened her arms with a bitter smile, almost two meters separating the tips of her left and right fingers.
 “As you can see, no one needs to protect me, don’t you think?”

 Her aunt and uncle looked at each other and nodded.

 Although the Endeavour clan was more permissive than other clans, it still had its old-fashioned customs, like the expectation for men to lead women.
-Mora’s upbringing led to the natural assumption that Terra required a companion fitting of her height.
+Mora’s upbringing led to the natural assumption that Terra required a companion befitting her height.

 “Oh no, I messed up.
 My judgment was way off...!”

-“That was just common sense.
+“That was just common sense speaking.
 I thought that you understood Terra better.”

 “Uh, I’m sorry, I’m really sorry!
 Oji-sama, Oba-sama, it’s all my fault.
 I’m sorry.”
-Terra timidly interrupted the stare-down and the two immediately started smiling again
+Terra timidly interrupted their stare-down and the two immediately started smiling again.

-“That’s right, you didn’t do anything wrong, you didn't get any complaints until now, did you?”
+“That’s right, you didn’t do anything wrong.
+You didn't receive any complaints before now, did you?”

 “Yes, yes, thank you...”
-She wasn’t sure if it would help settle their argument, but it somehow worked.
+She hadn't been sure if that would help settle their argument, but it worked somehow.
 Now deep into her own thoughts, she sighed.

-Of course, she understood that it was all for the sake of preserving the Circs, but...
+Of course, she understood it was all for the sake of preserving the Circs, but...

 The hidden reason for all of this was the pillar boat she had inherited from her parents, which made her an owner-decompa.
-If she wanted to fly it, marrying a twister from another clan was a necessity.
-However, because she was single and wasn’t already engaged to a man who could be a twister, there was no choice but to compromise and start her search for an unmarried man among the single men from other clans who were mingling while the clan ships convened.
+If she wanted to fly, it was necessary to marry a twister from another clan.
+However, since she was single and not already engaged to a man who could be a twister, there wasn't any choice but to compromise and start searching for an unmarried man among the singles from other clans who mingled while the base ships were convened.

 “Please don’t worry about it.
-I promise I’ll set you up with a nice husband, it’s my pleasure.”
+It'll be my pleasure to set you up with a husband, I promise.”

-Despite that promise, match-making was undoubtedly a difficult job, even for the childless aunt Mora.
-Although correspondence could be exchanged and arrangements made in advance, face-to-face meetings could only happen during the month-long Bow Awow.
+Despite her promise, matchmaking was an undoubtedly difficult job, even for the childless aunt Mora.
+Although correspondence could be exchanged and arrangements made in advance, face-to-face meetings were only possible during the month-long Bow Awow.

-Terra’s selling point was naturally her unusual height.
-Larger builds didn’t face marriage limitations, but because one could set their height preferences in the search network, most saw Terra once and then excluded the outlier from their results.
+Naturally, Terra’s selling point was her unusual height.
+Larger builds weren't subject to marriage limitations, but since one could set their height preferences in the search network, most took one look at Terra and excluded the outlier from their results.

-Making things worse was her excessive imagination, which led to the habit of devising odd tools like the eight-arm octopus-shaped tunnel net.
-Twisters desired decompas who made nets which followed their orders, so she had a clear flaw.
+Making matters worse was Terra's excessive imagination, which fueled her habit of devising odd tools like the eight-arm octopus-shaped tunnel net.
+Twisters desired a decompa who made nets to their orders, so she had a clear flaw.

-So, all told, she felt even more guilty towards her aunt and uncle.
+So, all told, she felt incredibly guilty around her aunt and uncle.

-The table’s floundering atmosphere was saved by the waiter, who had finally arrived.
-The scent of the juicy, sizzling beef-like steak filled the air, steam rose from the soft potato-like mash, and the cauliflower side dish was a vibrant green.
+The floundering atmosphere at the table was saved by the waiters, who had finally arrived.
+The scent of the juicy, sizzling beef-like steak filled the air, steam rose from the soft potato-like mash, and the cauliflower-like side dish was a vibrant green.
 They were printed foods which had been cooked, but their flavors were the pride of the manager and rivaled their equivalents from the common era.
 All three were impressive Endeavour clan specialties.

 “Oba-sama, the bill...”

 “What are you talking about?
-Does anyone worry about their wallet right after they’ve gotten back?
+Does anyone worry about their wallet right after they’ve returned from a trip?
 It’s fine, eat up!”

 “That’s right, ‘stuff your guts and squash what's bugging you’, cheers!”